Mobile Geofencing

 Getting Started With Geofencing in Mobile Marketing

-Before you hop on the buzz train, here are a few things to be kept in mind.
+Before you hop on the buzz train, here are a few things to keep in mind.

 • Don’t set the geofence too large.
 Keep the boundary close to your business.
 You wouldn’t want to dilute your actual customers in the crowd of irrelevant audiences.
 As a general rule of thumb, keep the geofence approximately 4-5 minutes of walking distance from your business.